theunicornguild/can-you-remember/temp_components/02_home_page.md

 In this component the player should be able to choose the mode (single or multiplayer) of which the player will be playing.

-As you have seen in the live demo there was the title of the gamne and two buttons that show the different options
+As you have seen in the live demo there was the title of the game and two buttons that show the different options

 Create a folder in your project and name it`Components` In your `Components` folder create a file named `Home.js` which will include your Home component's code